Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 Decide from anywhere

 The inbox is where every agent decision lives.
-Here's how to work it from desktop, mobile web, or a webhook.
+Here's how to work it from web, Slack, or a webhook.

-The point of Viewport is that you don't have to be at the laptop the agent is running on.
 The inbox is where every decision the agent is waiting for shows up.
-You make the call, the daemon receives it, the agent continues.
+You make the call, the runner receives it, and the agent continues or stops cleanly.

 What lands in the inbox